 Grown in less temperate climates, Indica plants are short with fat leaves, and feature a thicker coating of resin to protect itself from harsh winters.

 The added resin translates to more powerful effects.
 Indica is perfect for insomniacs and people who suffer from stress and anxiety.
 It also works wonders in alleviating physical conditions like muscle pain and seizures.

 Conversely, Sativa, also known as “sativ-up,” is the perfect choice for the “wake and bake” horde.
 It is THC-heavy and provides a more energized and heady high feeling.

 Equatorial by nature, this variety of cannabis are taller plants with thinner leaves and long flowering cycles.
 As the plant body is covered in less resin, the produced high is subtle and cerebral.

-A few strains of Sativa provide positive energy that is especially beneficial for creative and cerebral endeavors.
+The best strains of sativa provide positive energy that is especially beneficial for creative and cerebral endeavors.
 Additionally, Sativa may also help manage depression, social anxiety, and ADHD.

 The easiest way to find the difference between Indica and Sativa plants is by looking at them.
 Sativa plants are characterized by large, less dense flowers and leaves in contrast to Indica that appears compact and tight.
 However, hybridization has played a vital role in making the plants’ appearance deceiving.

 Cannabis Indica and Cannabis Sativa look differently, but this peculiarity is only useful to growers.
 To find the effects provided by a strain, your best bet is to look at its chemical composition.
 Various factors can influence a cannabinoid’s profile, including THC, CBD, and terpenes.
 Understanding how these differentiators work will help you find a strain that is perfect for you.